-These are all great ideas of a side business for stay at home moms, and hopefully have shown you how to make money as a stay at home mom.
+These are all great ideas for a side business for stay-at-home moms, and hopefully have shown you how to make money as a stay-at-home mom.

-Our favorite last little tip for making some extra cash with almost no effort is to use all the cash back apps that we can!
+Our favorite last little tip for making some extra cash with almost no effort is to use all the cash back apps that you can!

 When you do your shopping, there are companies out there who can offer you money back on your purchases – yes, the ones you were making anyway!